bweatherson/demons/latest-export.md

 Assume first, for simplicity, that Chooser can't play any mixed strategy.
 Chooser simply has to play U or D, and is arbitrarily confident that Demon will guess their choice correctly.
 Then Chooser will regret their choice whatever they do.
 But ideally rational choices are not regretted as soon as they are chosen.
 So no choice is ideally rational.

 The case I've used here is a somewhat asymmetric version of the _Death in Damascus_ case from @GibbardHarper1978.
-A slightly more common asymmetric version, as in @Richter1984, would have something like the following table, where there is a benefit to U over D whether Demon is correct or incorrect.
+A slightly more common asymmetric version, as in @Richter1984, uses payouts like those in \@ref(tab:second-dilemma).
+In that case, Chooser prefers U over D both when Demon predicts correctly and when they predict incorrectly.

 ```{r, second-dilemma, cache=TRUE}
 second_dilemma <- tribble(